Lionel68/minimal-mistakes/_pages/publications.md

 _Updated: 17/10/2019_

-Below is a list of my publications:
+Below is a list of my peer-reviewed publications:

 ## 2019